sid04naik/jquery.validateWrapper/README.md

 * Included additional validation methods.
 - `age`
-Age validation is added in this wrapper.
+Age validation is added in this validateWrapper plugin.
 This will allow the user to enter only numbers and the number cannot be greater than 3 digits.

 ```html
 <input type="number" class="form-control" id="age" name="age" age="true" />